dgelessus/NAGUS/docs/uru/vault.rst

 Introducing new node types or adding fields to existing types requires updating the server and extending the database schema.

-This is a problem e. g. when using H'uru clients on MOSS, as H'uru has introduced a new format for marker games that no longer relies on the :ref:`GameMgr <game_server>`, using a previously unused fields on marker game nodes.
+This is a problem e. g. when using H'uru clients on MOSS, as H'uru has introduced a new format for marker games that no longer relies on the :ref:`game manager <game_manager>`, using a previously unused fields on marker game nodes.
 This new marker game format isn't handled correctly by MOSS unless the database is updated accordingly (MOSS ships with a script ``postgresql/UpdateForHuruGames.sql`` for this purpose).